Now that you're the proud owner of a carbon steel roasting pan, here are some tips and tricks on how to clean a roasting pan and make it like new.

 There are many benefits to carbon steel pans.
 Carbon steel is lighter than cast iron, it heats up and is much more responsive to heat changes than cast iron, but has seasoning and eventual non stick qualities that stainless steel doesn't.
 It's a great hybrid pan.
 It also retains heat very well, so you can get great chars on your roasts.

-How do I care for carbon steel?
+How do I clean for carbon steel?

 If you want to keep your roasting pan slick and well-seasoned, check out our carbon steel seasoning tips.